 We recommend you testing no later than June 1st 2019.

 Why the delayed timeline?
 Passage of content tests is required to move in to the "student teaching" phase of your university partner program.
-For folks teaching Elementary that happens in September 2019 and for secondary folks that happens in February of 2019.
+For folks teaching secondary folks that happens in February of 2020 and for those teaching Elementary that happens in September 2020.

 guidance for those taking the elementary content exam